DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc E - St. Andral's Feast.md

 If the players express an interest in doing so, Father Petrovich is glad to allow them to inspect the crime scene—having made neither heads nor tails of it himself—and to interview Yeska, so long as they promise to be patient and gentle with the boy.

 If the players ask for the identities of other possible witnesses, Father Petrovich notes that the only other employee of the church is the groundskeeper, Milivoj.
-Father Petrovich can give the players directions to Milivoj’s house, which is located in the northwestern quarter of Vallaki.
+Father Petrovich can give the players directions to Milivoj's house, which is located in the northwestern quarter of Vallaki.

 Father Petrovich accompanies the players as they complete their investigation, answering additional questions when asked.
 If the players' investigation takes them beyond the church, he insists on joining them and asks Yeska to attend the chapel in his absence.
 (He takes personal responsibility for the bones' disappearance, and—given his connections across the town and his service to the Morninglord—wishes to assist the players in recovering them.)

 While accompanying the party, Father Petrovich fights alongside them, but allows the players to take the lead in social encounters and exploration.

 > [!warning]+ **Father Petrovich's Aid**
 > Without Father Petrovich's assistance—and, specifically, the damage output and radiant damage provided by his *spirit guardians* spell and ***divine eminence*** feature—the battle at the coffin-maker's shop in [[#E4c.
 Volenta's Trap]] is nearly impossible.
 To avoid a TPK, ensure he accompanies the players upon their departure from the church.

 ## E1c.
 The Scene of the Crime
-[[Non-Player Characters#Father Lucian Petrovich|Father Petrovich]] is glad to lead the players to the location of the crypt if prompted.
+[[dnd/strahd-reloaded/Appendices/Non-Player Characters#Father Lucian Petrovich|Father Petrovich]] is glad to lead the players to the location of the crypt if prompted.
 Read:

 <div class="description">
 <p>A small pile of fresh wooden boards rests against the altar, a small pouch of nails sitting atop their surface.
 Not far away, the old wooden floorboards behind the crypt have been pried up and broken, with splintered edges jutting out at odd angles.
 Between them, a small, dark opening descends into a dark, dusty space.</p>